Reading time: 4 minutes

 If you’re ready to stop your toxic mental distractions from getting in the way of what you want in life, it doesn’t take much.

-Distraction one – clutter
+Distraction one – mental clutter

 Mental clutter is as big a distraction as physical clutter.
 Both create disharmony in your life.
 When we have something on our minds that we decide is important, our mind does what it’s designed to do to keep things vital to us at the forefront of our thinking.
-It simply plays the important ideas in an unending, stressful loop.
+It simply plays out the important ideas in an unending, often times, stressful loop.

 One thing that helps me with mental clutter is to put everything I WANT to do on my calendar and it gets clear pretty soon that there isn’t enough time for all the wants, leaving me to have to choose the things I NEED to do.